vakila/automerge.github.io/blog/2023-12-21-merry-commitmas.md

 Tiny Essay Editor is built around the [automerge-codemirror](https://github.com/automerge/automerge-codemirror) integration and uses incremental updates to make sure it stays fast even on extremely large documents.
 We've managed to maintain next-frame performance for most edits and document sizes, but on very large documents we still have a few stalls caused by calculating  network synchronization messages to work through.

 That said, the CodeMirror integration is stable, efficient, and works well with both the marks and cursors APIs.
 If you need a well-supported plaintext editor (or want a reference to write your own integration for your favorite editor) start here.
-ProseMirror integration is coming too, more about that after christmas.
+ProseMirror integration is coming too, more about that after Christmas.

 ## updateText for easy integration